curityio/mutual-tls-api-example/README.md

 ### API Gateway

-The API Gateway terminates Mutual TLS for API requests, then passes the certificate public key to the API in an HTTP header.
+The API Gateway terminates Mutual TLS for API requests, then passes the certificate public key to the API.

 ### API

-The API verifies that the certificate public key matches the `cnf` claim in the JWT, then performs standard JWT validation.
+The API verifies that the certificate public key matches the `cnf` claim in the JWT, as part of its validation.

 ## More Information